 You can start with a simple Excel spreadsheet or download one of the templates that Microsoft Office provides to help you with cash flow management and forecasting.
 Google Sheets is a similar tool that can be shared with other members of your team.
 For larger, more complex businesses, you may consider Intuit’s QuickBooks cash flow management tool.

 The above recommendations offer a good starting point to get you on the right path in terms of managing cash flow.
 Reach out to professional advisors such as Remote Quality Bookkeeping who can assist you with your business needs.

-For further information, listen to the entire podcast episode HERE and check out Fred Parrish’s book called The Profit Mentality: The Method for Making Every Decision a Profitable Success.
+For further information, listen to the entire cash management podcast episode and check out Fred Parrish’s book called The Profit Mentality: The Method for Making Every Decision a Profitable Success.